Release notes for 100.6

 ArcGIS Runtime SDK now supports a new format of dictionary style file introduced by ArcGIS Pro version 2.4.
 This format uses Arcade for the logic to generate symbols and is therefore fully customizable.
 Use of the older format styles is supported but deprecated in this release.
+For more information about using custom dictionary symbols in ArcGIS Runtime, see the Display symbols from a style with a dictionary renderer topic in the developer guide.
 To create a custom dictionary style, refer to the Dictionary renderer toolkit project on GitHub.

 Previous releases supported reading and displaying KML content (

 .kmz files) from your local disk and from the web.
 This release enables you to create new KML content, or modify existing content.
 The following KML content types are supported for creating, editing, and saving to KML datasets:

 - Placemarks (point, line, polygon)